 - Combinations of the above (e.g. a letter sent by e-mail)

-MedInfoSys® allows users to collate all necessary information into a Response – whether that is information about the enquirer, the enquiry itself, or standard letters that address the question…
+MedInfoSys® allows users to collate all necessary information into a Response – whether that is information about the enquirer, the enquiry itself, standard letters that address the question, details of the Response author or even a rep involved in the case…

-Where something needs to be written, MedInfoSys® allows users to collate all necessary information into a Response – whether that is information about the enquirer, the enquiry itself, or standard letters that address the question – using templates maintained by system administrators to dictate the appearance and layout of outgoing communications (e.g. such that they print out on corporate stationery for sending).
+Where something needs to be written, MedInfoSys® allows users to collate all necessary information into a Response – whether that is information about the enquirer, the enquiry itself, standard letters that address the question, details of the Response author or even a rep involved in the case – using templates maintained by system administrators to dictate the appearance and layout of outgoing communications, e.g.

 Responses can be sent just to the original enquirer, or a rep can be copied-in (or notified that a Response has been made, if it is not appropriate for the rep to see the correspondence – e.g. for off-label indication enquiries).
 Supporting reference materials can also be specified (e.g. articles referenced in the endnotes of a letter); these can either be stored within MedInfoSys®, referenced in external systems or a mixture of the two.